 1) You don’t know how to use it

-If the system isn’t working out, so be it.
+If the system doesn’t work well enough, so be it.
 But if you want to bail mainly because you don’t know how to actually use it…well, consider that this is one expensive remedy!

 Your org spent money and time implementing this.
 At least learn the system first, before you determine that it’s worth writing off.